GoogleChrome/web.dev/src/site/content/en/mini-apps/project-structure-lifecycle-and-bundling/index.md

 not documented, but some package formats like WeChat's `wxapkg` format have been [reverse-engineered](https://github.com/sjatsh/unwxapkg).

+{% Banner 'neutral' %}
   The next chapter provides insights on the [mini app standardization effort](/mini-app-standardization/).
+{% endBanner %}